Webinar: Powering the Avalara Partner Network - Avalara

 — Scott McFarlane, CEO and Founder

-We’re excited to invite you to our biannual Avalara executive partner update on Wednesday, October 9 at 9:00 a.m.
-PT/noon ET.
+We’re excited to invite you to our biannual Avalara Executive Partner Update on Thursday, October 10 at 2:00 p.m.
+BST.

 This is a great opportunity to hear directly from Avalara executives about our latest partnership investments and discover new benefits available through the partner program.